openshift/ci-docs/content/en/docs/architecture/branch-protection.md

             << branch >>:
               # Do not protect this branch.
 This setting can be set
               # for the org, repo or branch.
 Set it at the highest level
               # that makes sense.
-Lower levels can not override it.
+Lower levels can override it.
               unmanaged: true
 {{< / highlight >}}